Eclipse openDuT

 To aid in this, we offer a virtualized test environment for development.

-This test environment is set up with the help of a command line tool called theo
+This test environment is set up with the help of a command line tool called theo.

 THEO stands for Test Harness Environment Operator.

-It is recommended to start everything in a virtual machine, but you may also start the service on the host with docker compose
+It is recommended to start everything in a virtual machine, but you may also start the service on the host with docker compose if applicable.

 Setup of the virtual machine is done with Vagrant, Virtualbox and Ansible.